-Laura specialises in recording and analysing social interaction to better understand human interaction and relationships.
-She uses the analytic tools of conversation analysis to study interaction, and uses the findings to develop evidence-based communication skills training.
+Laura specialises in recording and analysing interactions to better understand communication and relationships.
+She uses the analytic tools of conversation analysis to study interaction in a broad range of everyday and institutional settings such as family mealtimes, jury deliberations in mock rape trials, and medical encounters where she has transformed findings into highly successful evidence-based communication skills training.

-Laura was awarded a Doctoral Prize Fellowship to lead research in youth justice, observing conversations in the Youth Justice System to identify effective verbal and non-verbal communicative practices for engaging children in child-centred discussions and decision-making.
+In 2022, Laura was awarded a Vice Chancellor Independent Research Fellowship to lead research in youth justice, observing conversations in the Youth Justice System to identify effective verbal and non-verbal communicative practices for engaging children in child-centred discussions and decision-making.
 Her work seeks to better understand how a ‘Child First’ principle is operationalised in actual conversations between children and youth justice practitioners, and to create evidence-based training resources.

-Laura’s background is Psychology (BSc) and Health Psychology (MSc).
-She obtained her PhD at Loughborough University in 2013, using Conversation Analysis to examine how children talk about pain at home with their families.
-She held post-doctoral positions at the University of Sheffield, the University of Nottingham and Loughborough University.
+With a background in Psychology (BSc) and Health Psychology (MSc), Laura obtained her PhD at Loughborough University in 2013, using Conversation Analysis to examine how children talk about pain at home with their families.
+She held post-doctoral positions at the Universities of Sheffield, Nottingham, and Loughborough.

 Laura is a member of the Equity, Diversity and Inclusion (EDI) committee.